๐Ÿ“Š 2026 Rates:

 Credit-Based

-IDR plans cap your payment as a percentage of income instead of a fixed EMI.
-That makes payments more manageable early in your career but usually increases total interest.
-Use the IDR options above together with our Debt-to-Income Ratio calculator to judge affordability.
+IDR caps payments as a percentage of discretionary income.
+Payments are more manageable early in your career but can mean more total interest.
+Combine with our DTI calculator to check affordability.

 Payment Flexibility